olgupila/STORM-AI-devkit-2025/docs/dataset.md

 TODO: Replace image
 ![alt text](example_data.png)

-A short description of each column header and description is provided below:
+A short description of each column header and description in the astrometric data is provided below:

-TODO: Fix descriptions
 | Column Header  | Description |
 | ------------- | ------------- |
 | time  | Start of the study period  |